 This release of Samba for VSI OpenVMS is based on Samba 4.10.16.
-Changes in Samba 4.10.16 have necessitated a number of changes in terms of the operation and configuration of Samba for VSI OpenVMS:
+Changes in Samba 4.10.16 have necessitated a number of changes in terms of the operation and configuration of Samba for VSI OpenVMS since V4.6-5D:

-- By default, the SAMBA\$SETTINGS.COM RMS protection mask is set to Include W:E (in SAMBA\$CONFIG.COM). - Parameter value of "client ldap sasl wrapping" was changed from "plain" to "sign" in SAMBA\$CONFIG.COM. - SAMBA\$CONFIG Server Comment option now accepts % (percent sign). - SMBSHOW symbol definition has been modified to include headers from the SHOW SYSTEM display. - SAMBA\$DEFINE_COMMANDS.COM no longer sets the process parse style to EXTENDED.
+- By default, the SAMBA\$SETTINGS.COM RMS protection mask is now set to include W:E (in SAMBA\$CONFIG.COM). - The parameter value of "client ldap sasl wrapping" was changed from "plain" to "sign" in SAMBA\$CONFIG.COM. - The SAMBA\$CONFIG Server Comment option now accepts % (percent sign). - The SMBSHOW symbol definition has been modified to include headers from the SHOW SYSTEM display. - The Sambaşdefine Commands.com no longer sets the process parse style to Extended.